less/less-docs/content/home/using-less.md

 ## Installation

-The easiest way to install LESS on the server, is via npm, the [node.js](http://nodejs.org/) package manager, as so:
+The easiest way to install Less on the server, is via npm, the [node.js](http://nodejs.org/) package manager, as so:

 ```bash
 $ npm install -g less